ClementNerma/NightOS-v3/doc/cmdline-flags.md

 The log file can become really large in a short time and the many writing can slow down NightOS.

 Also, be aware of keeping the file in a secured place: all HTTP requests that are performed are stored into the log, as well as many actions you could perform while you are using it.
-The log file is cleaned when NightOS stops (you can prevent this by usnig the `--keep-log` flag).
+The log file is cleaned when NightOS stops (you can prevent this by using the `--keep-log` flag).